Canonical Submersions in Nearly K\"ahler Geometry: Introduction

 $3$-$(\alpha,\delta)$-Sasaki manifolds were defined by the condition $\mathrm{d}\eta_i =2\alpha\Phi_i + 2(\alpha-\delta) \xi_j\wedge\xi_k$ in \cite{AgrDil} as a generalization of $3$-Sasaki manifolds when $\alpha=\delta=1$.
-Pivotally they admit a canonical connection $\nabla$ with skew-torsion.
-In \cite{ADS20} it was shown that $\nabla$ gives rise to a canonical submersion in above sense, whose base admits a quaternionic Kähler, resp.~Hyperkähler, structure.
-This divides them into positive, negative and degenerate $3$-$(\alpha,\delta)$-Sasaki structures.
+Pivotally they admit a canonical connection $\nabla$ with skew torsion.
+In \cite{ADS20} it was shown that $\nabla$ gives rise to a canonical submersion in above sense, whose base admits a quaternionic Kähler, resp.~hyperkähler, structure.
+This divides them into positive, negative and degenerate $3$-$(\alpha,\delta)$-Sasaki structures, depending on the scalar curvature of the quaternionic Kähler base.
 In the positive realm there are various interesting cases of parameters.
-Apart from aforementioned $3$-$\alpha$-Sasakian if $\alpha=\delta=1$ there is the secondary Einstein metric or so-called squashed $3$-Sasaki Einstein metric if $\delta=(2n+3)\alpha$, \cite{AgrDil}.
+Apart from aforementioned $3$-Sasakian if $\alpha=\delta=1$ there is the secondary Einstein metric or so-called squashed $3$-Sasaki Einstein metric if $\delta=(2n+3)\alpha$, \cite{AgrDil}.
 We are particularly interested in the parallel case $\delta=2\alpha$.
-In this case $\nabla$ parallelizes the Reeb vector fields.
-We will show that this yields apart from the, in most cases maximal, submersion discussed in \cite{CleyMorSemm} and \cite{ADS20} another minimal canonical submersion onto nearly Kähler spaces.
+Here $\nabla$ parallelizes all Reeb vector fields.
+We will show that this yields apart from the submersion discussed in \cite{CleyMorSemm} and \cite{ADS20}, another admissible submersion of codimension $1$ onto nearly Kähler spaces.
 This is the first instance investigated of canonical submersions whose base is a geometry with non-vanishing torsion showing that this possibility is not an inconvenience, but a feature of the theory.